rakyll/myko/README.md

 **How is myko different than distributed tracing systems?**

 myko is not a distributed tracing system.
-It doesn't store any distributed spans.
+It doesn't store distributed trace spans.
 We expect myko to be used together with distributed tracing systems.
-We accept a trace ID in case users want to correlate their traces with myko outputs.
+We accept a trace ID in cases where users want to correlate their traces with myko data.
 We recommend ingesting trace ID only for debugging purposes or if the traces are aggressively downsampled.
-Trace IDs can increase the cardinality significantly and can have performance regressions on querying at this moment.
+Trace IDs can increase the cardinality significantly and can cause performance regressions when querying.

 **Does myko have any cardinality limits?**